qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 builds"), which moved the bookkeeping in `callCppDestructors()` ahead of the C++ destructors.
 Before that, `~Wrapper() -> Object::destroy() -> clearReferences()` had already taken the referred objects out by the time `invalidate()` ran, so it found nothing to mark dead.
-Now it runs while they are still attached.

-The move itself is right and its reason is in the code: `ThreadStateSaver` detaches the thread, which suspends the critical section, and a second thread then destroys the same C++ object again.
-But it sits in **common** code with a free-threading-only justification, so a GIL build gets the side effect and none of the benefit.
-Not on dev, and not in this series either - the fix belongs on the free-threading branch, where that commit lives.
+That commit only exposed it.
+The defect is in the walk: `invalidate()` had marked referred objects invalid since 2011, and a referred object is the one case where the holder is *not* the owner - the `reference-count` tag exists because a parent link would be wrong there.
+The walk is gone from both twins;

-Free threading only changes how often it is met: 139 of 600 without the GIL against 3 of 600 with it.
+`ownership_invalidate_referred_test.py` in the sample binding is the regression test, and it runs under ctest with the GIL as without it.

 ### lease-vs-destroy